-There is however still some inertial legacy XML support, some of which you may find sufficiently useful to implement.
+There is however still some inertial legacy XML support, some of which you may find sufficiently useful to implement — see backward compatibility.

-XML feeds are known to be problematic for a variety of reasons, here are a few.
+XML feeds like RSS and Atom are known to be problematic for a variety of reasons, here are a few.

 - DRY violation - feed/post content is typically already visible on HTML pages, thus the XML version is a (sometimes lower fidelity even) duplicate.

-- inefficient (perhaps because extra code to support them was hastily written due to being lower priority than visible HTML)
+- Inefficient code to generate (perhaps because extra code to support them was hastily written due to being lower priority than visible HTML)

-- ATOM feeds up to (maybe greater than) 4.5x the size of HTML+microformats
+- Atom feed files many times larger than equivalent HTML - An Atom feed file is up to (maybe greater than) 4.5x the size of the equivalent HTML+microformats file.

-There are legacy systems, e.g. some feed readers, that only support older technologies such as XML-based feeds.
+There are legacy systems, e.g. some feed readers, which only support older technologies such as XML-based feeds.
 For backward compatibility with those you may want to consider publishing the following: